stackforge/bindep/README.rst

 The requirements file ``other-requirements.txt`` lists the dependencies for projects.
 Where non-ascii characters are needed, they should be UTF8 encoded.

-The file is line orientated - each line is a Debian binary package name, an optional profile selector and optional version constraints.
+The file is line orientated - each non-blank line is a Debian binary package name, an optional profile selector and optional version constraints.
 (Note - if you are writing an alternative parser, see the Debian policy manual for the parsing rules for packagenames).
 Debian package names are used as a single source of